A SHORT HISTORY OF MOROCCO

 The next Moroccan dynasty was of Arab origin.
 The Saadians captured Marrakech in 1525 and Fes in 1548.
 The Saadian dynasty reached a peak during the years 1578-1603 in the time of Ahmed el-Mansour, known as the Golden One.
 However after his death the dynasty declined.

 Mouley Rachid 1664-1672 founded a new dynasty, the Alaouites.
-Under Moulay Ismail 1672-1727 Morocco was a strong, centralised state and dealt with European powers like England and France as equals.
-However in the 19th century Morocco grew weaker as European powers industrialised.
-Nevertheless during the 19th century Morocco remained an independent country.
+Under Moulay Ismail 1672-1727 Morocco was a strong, centralized state.
+During the 19th century Morocco remained an independent country.

 In 1953 the French deposed the Sultan but he returned in 1956.
 Morocco became independent in 1956.